-Busulfan Injection Dosing Nomogram

-Patient's Actual Body Weight (ABW) Busulfan Injection Dosage
+Busulfan Injection Dosing Nomogram Patient's Actual Body Weight (ABW) Busulfan Injection Dosage

+ratione o riotaar bouy froight (ribit) Bubunun injoodon Bobugo

 less than or equal to 12 kgs 1.1 (mg per kg)

 greater than 12 kgs 0.8 (mg per kg)

-Simulations based on a pediatric population pharmacokinetic model indicate that approximatel 60% of pediatric patients will achieve a target busulfan injection exposure (AUC) between 900 to 1350 μM-min with the first dose of busulfan injection using this dosing nomogram.
-Therapeutic drug monitoring and dose adjustment following the first dose of busulfan injection is recommended.
+Simulations based on a pediatric population pharmacokinetic model indicate that approximately 60% of pediatric patients will achieve a target busulfan injection exposure (AUC) between 900 to 1350 uM•min with the first dose of busulfan injection using this dosing nomogram.
+Therapeutic drug ing and dose adjustment following the first dose of busulfan injection is recommended

-Dose Adjustment Based on Therapeutic Drug Monitoring Instructions for measuring the AUC of busulfan at dose 1 (see Blood Sample Collection for AUC Determination) and the formula for adjustment of subsequent doses to achieve the desired target AUC (1125 μM·min), are provided below.
+Dose Adjustment Based on Therapeutic Drug Monitoring

+Instructions for measuring the AUC of busulfan at does 1 (see Blood Sample Collection for AUC Determination) and the formula for adjustment of subsequent doses to achieve the desired target AUC 1125 μM•min), are provided belo
-Adjusted dose (mg) = Actual Dose (mg) x Target AUC (μM•min)/Actual AUC (μM•min)

-For example, if a patient received a dose of 11 mg busulfan and if the corresponding AUC measured was 800 μM•min, for a target AUC of 1125 μM•min, the target mg dose would be:
+Adjusted dose (mg) = Actual Dose (mg) x Target AUC (μM•min)/Actual AUC (μM•min) For example, if a patient received a dose of 11 mg busulfan and if the corresponding AUC measured was 800 μM•min, for a target AUC of 1125 μM•min, the target mg dose would be:

-Mg dose = 11 mg x 1125
+Ma dose = 11 ma x 1125 uM•min /800 uM•min = 15.5 ma

-$$\mu$$

-M•min /800 μ M•min = 15.5 mg

-Busulfan injection dose adjustment may be made using this formula and instructions below

-Blood Sample Collection for ALIC Determination
+Busulfan injection dose adjustment may be made using this formula and instructions below Blood Sample Collection for AUC Determination

-Calculate the AUC (μM•min) based on blood samples collected at the following time points:
+Calculate the AUC (uM•min) based on blood samples collected at the following time points:

-For dose 1: 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled busulfan injection administration).
+For dose 1: 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled busulfan tration).
 Actual sampling times should be recorded.
-For doses other than dose 1: Pre-infusion (baseline), 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled busulfan injection administration

-AUC calculations based on fewer than the three specified samples may result in inaccurate AUC

-For each scheduled blood sample, collect one to three mL of blood into heparinized (Na or Li heparin) Vacutainer® tubes.
-The blood samples should be placed on wet ice immediately after collection and should be centrifuged (at 4°C) within one hour.
-The plasma, harvested into appropriate cryovial storage tubes, is to be frozen immediately at -20°C. All plasma samples are to be sent in a frozen state (i.e., or dry ice) to the assay laboratory for the determination of plasma busulfan concentrations.
+For doses other than dose 1: Pre-infusion (baseline), 2 hr (end of infusion), 4 hr and 6 hr (immediately prior to the next scheduled busulfan injection administration).
+AUC calculations based on fewer than the three specified samples may result in inaccurate AUC should be centrifuged (at 4°C) within one hour.
+The plasma, harvested into appropriate cryovial storage tubes, is to be frozen immediately at -20°C. All plasma, have see the besen in a frozen state (i.e., or dry ice) to the assay laboratory for the determination of plasma busulfan concentrations.